Resources

 - A Call for Review of the Historical Facts Surrounding UNGA Resolution 1469 (xiv) of 1959 Which Recognized Attainment of Self-Government for Hawaii

-- Resolution for the Re-inscription of Hawaii on the List of non-self governing territories, V 3
+- Resolution for the Re-inscription of Hawaii on the List of non-self governing territories

 - Historical Analysis for Decolonization